loggicat/Loggicat-Cloud-Wiki/README.md

 <h3 align="left">
 For <a href="https://github.com/loggicat/Loggicat-watcher-public">Loggicat Watcher</a>
 </h3>
-A Loggicat Watcher acts as a connector between client machines and Loggicat Server.
+Loggicat Watcher acts as a connector between client machines and Loggicat Server.
 <br />

 ---